SimpleStateManager/SSM-Site/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Release Log

+###3.2.0 - August 24th, 2016
+* Add method to enable developers to attach multiple callbacks to a state

 ###3.1.2 - June 17th, 2016
 * Fixed a bug where IE11 would reject a media expression that is an empty string, switched to provide a media expersion that is always true as the default.